gzhangx/3dGlider/tasks.md

 - `TangentConstraint` type added to store
 - Newton-Raphson solver with numerical differentiation for tangent equations
 - Circle radius becomes a solver variable when tangent constraints exist
-- UI button (⌶) to apply tangent between selected line and circle
+- UI button to apply tangent between selected line and circle
 - Navigator displays tangent constraints with proper labeling
 - Supports both (line, circle) and (circle, line) orderings

+Still open:
 - **Trim / Extend** — split a line at an intersection, extend to meet another element
 - **Fillet / Chamfer** — round or bevel corners between two lines
 - **Offset** — create a parallel copy of a profile at a fixed distance